PKUHPC/OpenSCOW/README.en.md

 ## Documentation

-For more details about SCOW, including how to deploy SCOW, please checkout https://pkuhpc.github.io/SCOW.
+For more details about OpenSCOW, including how to deploy OpenSCOW, please checkout https://pkuhpc.github.io/SCOW.

 ## Contribution